Incremental Approximate Maximum Flow via Residual Graph Sparsification: Introduction

 The challenge of incrementally maintaining the KL sparsifier is due to its fragility under edge insertions.
 The KL sampling depends on a parameter called the \emph{strong connectivity} of an edge~\cite{BK15sampling}, and in the incremental setting, a single edge insertion could modify the strong connectivities (and thus the sampling probabilities) of \emph{all} other edges of the graph.
 As a result, no existing algorithm can even just maintain the sampling probabilities, let alone maintain an actual sample from the corresponding distribution.
 The same issue arises for other well-known connectivity measures used for sampling such as edge-connectivity~\cite{FHHP19sparsification} and effective resistances~\cite{SS11sparse}, and even maintaining approximations to them is quite involved~\cite{DurfeeGGP18, DGGP19schur, CGH20dynjtree, GaoLP21}.
 Instead, our key observation is to use \emph{Nagamochi-Ibaraki (NI) indices}~\cite{NI92sparsify} for our sampling because of their resilience to incremental updates.

 While the other connectivity parameters mentioned are unique for an edge, the NI index is determined by the forest packing constructed, and different packings gives rise to different indices.
 This flexibility in choosing the index allows us to maintain the same value even under edge updates, which we crucially use to maintain the sampling probabilities.
-The resilience property we use is as follows: when inserting an edge, the NI index of all other edges remains the same, and our task is to only determine the NI index of the newly inserted edge efficiently (which then doesn't change in the future).
+The resilience property we use is as follows: when inserting an edge, the NI index of all other edges remains the same, and our task is to only determine the NI index of the newly inserted edge efficiently (which then does not change in the future).
 Efficient maintenance of NI indices is discussed in \cref{sec:inc_ni}.

 While we now maintain a set of sampling probabilities using NI indices, it is unclear how they can be used to replace strong connectivity in the KL algorithm.
-We extend the general result of Fung et al.~\cite{FHHP19sparsification} on using a wide variety of connectivity parameters for cut sparsification on \emph{undirected} graphs to showing that the same parameters also lead to cut sparsification on balanced directed graphs, which cover residual graphs that arise in our algorithm as a special case.
+We extend the general result of Fung et al.~\cite{FHHP19sparsification} on using a wide variety of connectivity parameters for cut sparsification on \emph{undirected} graphs to showing that the same parameters also lead to cut sparsification on balanced directed graphs\footnote{In the static setting, Cen et al.~\cite{CCPS21cutbalance} have shown that sampling according to strong connectivity leads to cut sparsification of balanced directed graphs.
+Since we work in the dynamic setting, we require the guarantee to hold for a larger class of connectivity parameters, including NI indices.}, which cover residual graphs that arise in our algorithm as a special case.
 Their results sample each edge independently, which in our setting leads to a prohibitive $\Omega(m)$ time for sampling.
 We adapt this to repeated sampling from a probability distribution, where we only spend $O(\log n)$ time per edge for a total $O(n \log^2(n)/\eps)$ edges sampled.
 We present this result in full detail in \cref{sec:balanced_sparsification}.